brafdlog/transparentPolitics/README.md

 /parties/{party id}

-Redis caching is implemented.
-To use just install and run redis on local machine
+Redis caching and in memory caching is implemented